projectileboy/intelli-arc/doc/README.txt

 0.4 (2008/05/13):
 - Added support for CL-style docstrings; when available, these show up as documentation
-- Added quick navigation via cmd-N - this is one of personal favorites thus far
+- Added quick navigation via cmd-N - this is one of my personal favorites thus far
 - Added navigation from variable references to variable definitions, which includes defs and macs